 These three translations, three rotations and N vibrational motions are called degrees of freedom of movement of the molecule, or just degrees of freedom.

 Now we know that any molecule has three "boxes" in which to "store" kinetic energy: translation, rotation and vibration.
-Notice that a larger molecule (more atoms) obviously has more places to store KE because it has more vibrational degrees of freedom.
+Notice that a larger molecule (more atoms) obviously has more places to store KE because it has more kinds of vibration or more "vibrational degrees of freedom."
 Every (nonlinear) molecule has three degrees of translational freedom, three degrees of rotational freedom and N degrees of vibrational freedom, 3N+6 in total (or 3N+5 for a linear molecule).

 For most substances over a broad range of temperatures, the law of equipartition of energy holds.
 It says that energy tends to be distributed evenly over all of the degrees of freedom of a molecule.
 This has consequences for substances with more and fewer atoms.
 In the diagram below, each container represents a degree of freedom.
-The situations for a 3-atom and a 10-atom molecule are illustrated in the figure below.
+The situations for a 3-atom and a 10-atom molecule are illustrated.

 There are three laws of thermodynamics (1st, 2nd, 3rd) that we will learn in subsequent sections, but often the zeroth law is cited because it lays a good foundation for what comes.